 - Fits your schedule – Distance-learning allows you to schedule studies when they work for you.
 You can communicate with tutors online.

-- Membership status – DCBI is a certified BCI membership grade.
-After completing the Diploma, you could be eligible to progress to MBCI or AMBCI level.
+- Membership status – After completing the Diploma, you could be eligible to apply for MBCI or AMBCI membership.

 - Proof of expertise – DBCI is evidence of an in-depth knowledge of business continuity.